 Using a specially built raku gas kiln, the bisque ceramic is quickly heated to high temperatures.
 The work is suddenly removed from the kiln and dipped into various materials such as dry leaves, water, and sawdust to achieve a reduction atmosphere.
 The process is known for its unpredictability, where the artist becomes the first viewer of the piece originating in its zen approach.
 The firing times for raku ware are short (an hour or two), kiln temperatures can be raised rapidly, the kiln is loaded and unloaded while hot, and can, therefore, be kept hot between firings.

 Because temperature changes are rapid during the raku process, clay bodies used for raku ware must be able to cope with significant thermal stress.
 The clay body must withstand thermal shock, as it is generally bisque fired at 900 °C (1,650 °F) and glaze fired (the final firing) between 800–1,050 °C (1,470–1,922 °F).

-Glaze used for raku is generally a low-fire glaze made of specially formulated recipes that “crackle” or craze (present a cracked appearance), because the crazing lines take in the carbon during the reduction.
+The glaze used for raku is generally a low-fire glaze made of specially formulated recipes that “crackle” or craze (present a cracked appearance) because the crazing lines take in the carbon during the reduction.

 Important Information for Workshop Participation